-In Figure 2, the entire input zone has been filled.
+In Figure 2 on page 5, the entire input zone has been filled.
 To stay in input mode and type more data, press Enter once.
 The lines you typed move to the top half of the screen, with the last line you typed becoming the new current line.
-The input zone is available for you to type more data, as shown in Figure 3.
+The input zone is available for you to type more data, as shown in Figure 3 on page 5.